leafsphp/docs/src/style-guide/README.md

 ```
 components/
-|- StudentDashboardSettings.vue
+|- StudentDashboardSettings.Leaf
-|- UserProfileOptions.vue
+|- UserProfileOptions.Leaf
 ```
 </div>

 ### Prop name casing <sup data-p="b">strongly recommended</sup>

-**Prop names should always use camelCase during declaration, but kebab-case in templates and [JSX](../guide/render-function.html#jsx).**
+**Prop names should always use camelCase during declaration, but kebab-case in templates and [JSX](../v3.x/docs/render-function.html#jsx).**

 We're simply following the conventions of each language.
 Within JavaScript, camelCase is more natural.
 Within HTML, kebab-case is.